toddnestor/linkItUp/README.md

 You can view the regex that is used by this plugin here: https://regex101.com/r/hU0tJ2/3

+You can see an example usage here: http://git.hercdev.io/examples/linkItUp.html

 ## Authors

 * **Todd Nestor** - *100% of the work* - [toddnestor](https://github.com/toddnestor)